TwitterpinterestFacebook

 Russian space program in 2024

 At the end of January 2024, Deputy Defense Minister Aleksei Krivoruchko promised 18 orbital launches of military spacecraft before the end of the year.
 Seven launches of intercontinental ballistic missiles were also planned for 2024.
-In total more than 40 orbital launches were planned by Roskosmos, according to an interview of its head Yuri Borisov published on February 19.
+In total, more than 40 orbital launches were planned by Roskosmos, according to an interview of its head Yuri Borisov published on February 19.
 However, Borisov cautioned that it was only a plan which would be difficult to fulfill given the experience in the previous year.

 For missions in 2023 click here

-The world's orbital launch attempts in 2024 (as of March 18, 2024 ):
+The world's orbital launch attempts in 2024 (as of April 18, 2024 ):

 Country